olakehinde/HR-Aids-coding-challenge-/README.md

 # Description of Solution
 This operation is a resource heavy request, so it is advisable to use stored procedures (or cron jobs) and functions.
 It will optimize the speed and time complexity to upto 40% (or more) speed in data searching and fetching records.
+The speed and time complexity optimization also depends on the DB architecture, for example if the DB query require the use of join statement, then it is better to use index.
 Another option is to optimize the php code by reducing the use of loops.